os-climate/OS-Climate-Community-Hub/MEETING_LIST.md

 Team Slack Channel: os-climate.slack.com#general

-### Community Outreach - Leads: Jenn Bonner & Evan Harrison
+### Community Outreach - Lead: Jenn Bonner

-Learn more about OS-Climate and/or how you can contribute: contact <jbonner@linuxfoundation.org> or <eharrison@linuxfoundation.org>
+Learn more about OS-Climate and/or how you can contribute: contact <jbonner@linuxfoundation.org>

 ### Technical Support & Office Hours - Leads: Mikhail Mikhailitchenko & Erik Erlandson